Drafted: ROUND: 2 - Pick Number: 44 (HOU)

 - Has good body strength to squirm out of tackles with the coordination to maneuver his frame between defenders.

-- Has rare suddenness with lightning footwork to create in tight areas with elusive shiftiness and change-of-direction skills.
+- Has excellent suddenness with lightning footwork to create in tight areas with elusive shiftiness and change-of-direction skills.

 - Fits a zone system, can sift through oncoming traffic and explode through tiny creases and cutback lanes.
 Dangerous in the open field.

-- Very quick and elusive, excellent change of direction and acceleration, especially for a former track star.
+- Very quick and elusive, excellent change of direction and acceleration

 - Very good hands accepts the ball fluidly on most throws and is ready to make a play afterward.
 Makes catches in traffic, even going up over taller defenders with vertical and toughness.